Riesz-based orientation of localizable Gaussian fields: Classical tools in directionality analysis of images

 \section{Classical tools in directionality analysis of images}

 In this section, we give some background about two classical tools for analyzing the anisotropy properties of an oriented texture: the local orientation and the structure tensor.
 We first recall in Section~\ref{s:local-orientation} the usual definitions based on the Riesz transform introduced in \cite{FS01}.
-Thereafter, Section~\ref{s:IMRA} is devoted to the presentation of the wavelet extension of these two notions based on monogenic wavelet analysis (see \cite{UC13}).